williamgilpin/cphy/README.md

 + scikit-learn
 + jupyter

-For your projects and other parts of the class, you might also need
+For projects and other parts of the class, you might also need

++ ipykernel
 + scikit-image
 + umap-learn
 + statsmodels